Wednesday, March 29, 2017

 I have my doubts and fears.
 Ten months ago I ruptured my Achilles tendon.
 It still hurts.
 It has not been tested.
 I am aware of the rocks, the slippery dust on the inclines, the unfamiliar surface of the road.
 It is dark.
 I don't know whether or not I have what I will need to be here.
 I don't want to get sick.
 The heat takes my energy.
 I feel old.
 Sounds, smells, strangeness assault my calm.
 I am a bit on edge, but take steps, breathe, let go.
 Life is right here, immediate, no intermediaries or provisional comforts that let the mind wander.

 We pass houses of canaza (bamboo) and thatch.
-Wood cooking fires lit the interiors.
-Emaciated dogs barked, but only as announcement.
-I felt no threat like I had from the guard dogs of the city.
-The dogs here are always hungry.
+Wood cooking fires light the interiors.
+Emaciated dogs bark, but only as announcement.
+I feel no threat like I had from the guard dogs of the city.
+The dogs here are family dogs, hunting dogs, work dogs, and are always hungry.
 An atmosphere of hunger hangs over the area.
 People subsist on rice and beans and fruit, but there are always hungry times.
 It is summer here, the dry season.
 Food is running low.
 It's time to clear "monte," wait for it to dry, burn it, and then sow seeds for the coming rainy season.
 The crops will come up fast in this rich, life-crazy climate.

 Cicadas buzz in the trees along the trail.
 Click, click, click, ZZZZZZeeeee.
 The noise drills into my skull.
 I remember it from last year.
 It rises and falls as we make our way to the road that will climb up to Cerro Pita.